cloud-gov/terraform-provision/README.md

             aws s3 sync /tmp/releases s3://cloud-gov-bosh-releases-dev --sse AES256
             ```
     1. Run `deploy-bosh/common-releases-master` and `deploy-bosh/deploy-tooling-bosh`
+    1. If you are populating your ALBs with a self-signed cert, the `update-cloud-config` task within `deploy-tooling-bosh` will fail with a bad cert.
+Fly intercept the job, use openssl to get the cert and chain, and put that in the `common_ca_cert_store` section of `tmp/concourse-environment.yml`, and re-run `./scripts/bootstrap/05-generate-secrets.sh`.
 1. Deploy permanent concourse: `./scripts/bootstrap/07-deploy-concourse.sh`
     1. Verify main concourse comes up.
     1. The hostname can be found in `terraform/stacks/dns/stack.tf` Search for: `cloud_gov_ci_dev2_cloud_gov_a` in there for the dev env, for example.